 Part of our trip planning process often includes researching any local festivals, holidays or celebrations to experience, if we can get the timing lined up just right.

-Luckily, this year our holiday in May 2015 just happened to fall at the right time for us to experience the Český Pivní festival in Prague.
+Luckily, our holiday in May 2015 just happened to fall at the right time for us to experience the Český Pivní festival in Prague.
 Pivní, pivo, and/or pivovar are very important Czech words to learn if you’re going to visit the Czech Republic.
 Here’s a quick Czech lesson for you:

 pivní – beery